Raid Boss Overview – Tapu Bulu

 | Bullet Seed | Grass | Low | Low | Very High | Best energy generation |

-| Rock Smash | Fighting | Moderate | Weak | Average | Rarely useful |
+| Rock Smash | Fighting | Moderate | Weak | Average | Rarely optimal |

 Best Fast Move: Bullet Seed

-Why it’s Best
+Why It’s Best

-- Allows quicker charged move spam
+- Allows rapid charged move usage

-- Essential for PvP performance
+- Essential for PvP pressure

 Best Uses